-Here’s a sobering fact of life for all car owners – windshield cracks are unavoidable.
+Here’s a sobering fact of life for all car owners – windshield damage is unavoidable.
 But this doesn’t mean you have to limit your driving for fear a wayward pebble might mark up your otherwise pristine vehicle.
 You also don’t have to spend hundreds of dollars to replace your windshield.
-In many cases, you can have an auto repair professional repair small chips and cracks in your windshield for a fraction of the money it would cost you to replace it.
+In many cases, you can have an auto repair professional fix windshield cracks for a fraction of the money it would cost you to replace it.

-- Measure the size of the chip or crack.
 Most auto repair shops can repair a chip or small crack in your windshield as long as it’s not too big.
-Here’s a good rule of thumb: if the chip in your windshield is no bigger than a quarter, it very likely can be fixed.
-Likewise, if you’ve got a crack less than three inches long, this can usually also be repaired.
+Here’s a good rule of thumb: if the chip in your windshield is no bigger than a quarter, you can probably fix it.
+Likewise, if the crack is less than three inches long, you can usually repair it.
 Anything bigger, and you’re probably looking at replacement.

 According to the Code of Massachusetts Regulations: Division of Insurance, damage to motor vehicle glass shall be repaired rather than replaced if: